-These functions can be used in filters to enable to only retrieve the required data in imports, reports, or models.
+These functions can be used to select (filter) only the required data in imports, reports, or models.
 Using these functions you can also define dynamic user selection parameters.

 Example: